khanhnguyenbui/RuleEngine_Backup_ForDeepEngine/BackupES.md

 For both source and target ES, cd to \config\, open elasticsearch.yml.
-Add this:
+Add this (fix the url to your environment):
 ```
 # ----------------------------------- Paths ------------------------------------
 #